Our ‘Children’s Books Day’, a wonderful celebration of Chiswick’s creativity

 Lo Cole drawing Scooter Dog, Sarah from Waterstones, Dean Atta reading Auntie’s Bangles, Lisa Read and her display of books and prints

-All this week!
-Don’t miss our free Exhibition: ‘Chiswick’s Books for Children: The Untold Story’
+See ‘Chiswick’s Books for Children: The Untold Story’ here online.

-In St Michael & Angels Church, including displays of book illustrations by Chiswick artists from the Victorians to the present day; the ‘golden thread’ of Chiswick publishers at Puffin and Penguin; Jane Nissen Books covers; Chiswick’s children’s TV series; and the Children’s Books We Love to Remember Quiz (below).
-Free admission.
-Open every day until Mothering Sunday March 15th.
+This Exhibition ran in St Michael & Angels Church from March 1st to 15th 2026, including displays of book illustrations by Chiswick artists from the Victorians to the present day; the ‘golden thread’ of Chiswick publishers at Puffin and Penguin; Jane Nissen Books covers; Chiswick’s children’s TV series; and the Children’s Books We Love to Remember Quiz (below).
 Sponsored by The Arts Society Chiswick.

 .